scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 Conclusion
 ----------

-In this paper we have demonstrated how Python can be used throughout the entire life cycle of a graduate program in Data Science.
+We have discussed how Python can be used throughout the entire life cycle of a graduate program in Data Science.
 Python is easy to learn and use, but it also provides access to a vast array of libraries for cutting edge Data Science research.
 In particular, IPython notebooks, scikit-learn, NumPy, SciPy, and pandas can be used to support many aspects of the Data Science education.
 These libraries allow instructors to focus on desired learning objectives, while leaving many of the less important details to the libraries.
-Having access to such libraries allow interesting problems to be addressed early in the educational process and the experience gained with such Python libraries provides for the students own software development, analysis, and research throughout their academic career and beyond.
+Having access to such libraries allow interesting problems to be addressed early in the educational process and the experience gained with such Python libraries supports the student's own software development, analysis, and research throughout their academic career and beyond.

 Acknowledgments
 ----------------